What is a TENS machine?

 For many people using a TENS machine as a pain relief treatment is perfectly safe, however there are some instances where you should consult with your healthcare practitioner before using a TENS device.

-- An electrical or metal implant in your body
+- For people with an electrical or metal implant in your body

 What type of TENS machine do I need?